swkruger/devtoolshub/Tasks.md

 ## 🆕 Dashboard Enhancement: Search, Filters & What's New (2025-08-15)

-Goal: Improve dashboard UX with tool search + category filters and a concise "What’s New" card.
+Goal: Improve dashboard UX with tool search + category filters and a concise "What's New" card.

 - [ ] Add client `ToolsBrowser` component with search input and category chips
 - [ ] Render filtered tools grid with identical card layout as before
 - [ ] Wire `ToolsBrowser` into `app/dashboard/page.tsx` and remove server-side grid mapping
-- [ ] Add a "What’s New" card pulling latest entry from `getChangelog()` with link to `/changelog`
+- [ ] Add a "What's New" card pulling latest entry from `getChangelog()` with link to `/changelog`
 - [ ] Ensure layout spacing consistent with existing page (header → search/filters → grid → blogs → premium CTA)
 - [ ] Build and lint to verify no TypeScript/ESLint errors